Shopify/kubeaudit/README.md

 The minimum severity level can be set using the `--minSeverity/-m` flag.

 By default kubeaudit will output results in a human-readable way.
 If the output is intended to be further processed, it can be set to output JSON using the `--format json` flag.
+To output results as logs (the previous default) use `--format logrus`.

 If there are results of severity level `error`, kubeaudit will exit with exit code 2.
 This can be changed using the `--exitcode/-e` flag.